10up/ElasticPress/README.md

 Improve user search relevancy and query performance.

+### Terms (requires WordPress 5.3+)

+Improve term search relevancy and query performance.

 ## ElasticPress `Indexables`

 In ElasticPress 3.0, we’ve introduced the concept of Indexables.
 In the past, ElasticPress integrated with WordPress’ WP_Query API, which enabled redirection of WP_Query queries through Elasticsearch instead of MySQL.
 Indexables takes this a step further, enabling indexing, search, and queries on any queryable object in WordPress.

-As of 3.0, ElasticPress ships with two built-in Indexables: Posts and Users.
-The Posts Indexable roughly corresponds to the previous WP_Query integration, and the Users Indexable adds support for [WP_User_Query](http://codex.wordpress.org/Class_Reference/WP_User_Query) in ElasticPress.
+As of 3.3, ElasticPress ships with three built-in Indexables: Posts, Terms and Users.
+The Posts Indexable roughly corresponds to the previous WP_Query integration, the Terms Indexable adds support for [WP_Term_Query](https://developer.wordpress.org/reference/classes/wp_term_query/) and the Users Indexable adds support for [WP_User_Query](http://codex.wordpress.org/Class_Reference/WP_User_Query) in ElasticPress.
 Future versions of ElasticPress will include additional WordPress APIs (such as [WP_Comment_Query](http://codex.wordpress.org/Class_Reference/WP_Comment_Query)), and you can also create your own custom Indexables by extending the Indexable class.

 ElasticPress integrates with `WP_Query` if the `ep_integrate` parameter is passed (see below) to the query object.
 If the search feature is activated (which it is by default), all queries with the `s` parameter will be integrated with as well.
-ElasticPress converts `WP_Query` and `WP_User_Query` arguments to Elasticsearch readable queries.
-Supported `WP_Query` and `WP_User_Query` parameters are listed and explained below.
+ElasticPress converts `WP_Query`, `WP_Term_Query` and `WP_User_Query` arguments to Elasticsearch readable queries.
+Supported `WP_Query`, `WP_Term_Query` and `WP_User_Query` parameters are listed and explained below.
 ElasticPress also adds some extra `WP_Query` arguments for extra functionality.

 ### Supported WP_Query Parameters